Capotasto/Capo-Filer-Android/README.md

 And open Android Studio, open this project and run !

-### You may need
+### You must need

-If you want to build as release ver, create a `signingConfigs/release.gradle` into project root.
+Before building app, create a `signingConfigs/release.gradle` into project root.
 Then add below code and set your keystore information.

 ```